Kale & Arugula Salad with Crispy Brussels Sprouts

 ½ bunch dino (also called lacinto) kale, washed, dried, with ribs removed, and sliced into ¼-inch ribbons

 ½ small clove garlic, grated with a microplane or very finely minced

 2 tablespoons olive oil

 salt and pepper, to taste

-1. To make the salad, heat a 4 quart Dutch oven or similar high-sided pot over medium high heat.
-Add enough olive oil so that it comes up the sides of the pot ½ an inch.
-When the oil is hot (you can test by tossing in a small piece of bread—if it immediately starts to bubble and sizzle the oil is ready), add half the Brussels sprouts (or however many will fit in a single layer in the pot) and fry for about three minutes, or until crispy and beginning to brown (feel free to move them around as they cook if it seems like there are hot spots in the oil, but avoid the temptation to stir often).
+1. To make the salad, heat a 4-quart Dutch oven or similar high-sided pot over medium-high heat.
+Add enough olive oil so that it comes ½ an inch up the sides of the pot.
+When the oil is hot (you can test by tossing in a small piece of bread—if it immediately starts to bubble and sizzle, the oil is ready), add half the Brussels sprouts (or however many will fit in a single layer in the pot) and fry for about 3 minutes, or until crispy and beginning to brown (feel free to move them around as they cook if it seems like there are hot spots in the oil, but avoid the temptation to stir often).

 3. Continue with the second batch of sprouts.